sadeq220/docs/reactiveprogramming/README.md

 For example Javascript can process user input while it waits for fetch() request to return.
 ![javascript event loop](./the_javascript_runtime_eventloop.svg)

+### Reactive systems(reactive manifesto)
+Reactive System is and how it goes beyond “just” asynchronous programming.
+Reactive System properties are **Responsive**, **Resilient**, **Elastic** and **Message Driven**.
+- responsive: Consistent response times.
+- Resilient: meet failure with elegance. how to handle crashing nodes, how to handle services in **degraded-mode**
+  - > Resilience is achieved by replication, containment, isolation and delegation
+- Elastic: scale on demand(horizontal scaling), code design impact is shared state across instances needs to be well identified and limited (e.g., server-side web sessions should be stored in redis).
+  - >This implies designs that have no contention points or central bottlenecks, resulting in the ability to shard or replicate components and distribute inputs among them.
+- Message-Driven: Using asynchronous message passing rather than blocking RPC(e.g., using RabbitMQ, apache KafKa)
 ---
 #### reactive Imperative - reactive functional
 A **callback** is an approach to reactive programming done imperatively.